kovidgoyal/calibre/manual/develop.rst

     echo %CALIBRE_DEVELOP_FROM%

-Setting this environment variable means that |app| will now load all its Python code from the specified location.
+Setting this environment variable means that calibre will now load all its Python code from the specified location.

 That's it!
-You are now ready to start hacking on the |app| code.
+You are now ready to start hacking on the calibre code.
 For example, open the file :file:`src\\calibre\\__init__.py` in your favorite editor and add the line::

     print ("Hello, world!")